-The crow is also a communication to other chickens in the area so that there aren’t any surprises if a flock strays too near another flock, this is important if they are in the wild jungle, they are setting up boundaries.
+The crow communicates with other chickens to prevent surprises if a flock strays too near another flock.
+This is important if they are in the wild jungle.
+They are setting up boundaries.

 Roosters have not lost this instinct – it is preferable to fighting each other.

-If your rooster starts crowing in the night, he could be alerting the flock (and you) to a predator or strange noise – it’s a ‘wake up, danger’ call to his girls.
+If your rooster starts crowing in the night, he could alert the flock (and you) to a predator or strange noise – it’s a ‘wake up, danger’ call to his girls.

-The most interesting point of the study was that the researchers found that roosters have an internal circadian clock.
+The most exciting point of the study was that the researchers found that roosters have an internal circadian clock.
 Although this had long been assumed, it has not been proven until now.

-When they kept the roosters in the complete dark, the birds adjusted to a 23.8 hour day which I think is pretty amazing!
+When they kept the roosters in the complete dark, the birds adjusted to a 23.8-hour day which is pretty amazing!